-Decision Description Pending Additional information is needed to render a decision Financial Aid Probation Student may continue to receive student financial aid for one semester.
-Student must have the minimum credits and required GPA at the conclusion of the next semester as determined by the committee.
-Continued Suspension of Aid Eligibility Student's financial aid will be suspended until the student regains satisfactory standing at the student's expense.
+Financial Aid Probation: The student may continue to receive student financial aid for one semester.
+The Student must have the minimum credits and required GPA at the conclusion of the next semester as determined by the committee.

+Continued Suspension: The student's financial aid will be suspended until the student regains satisfactory standing at the student's expense.

-Step 3: The Office of Financial Aid will communicate the committee's decision to the student via e-mail.
+Step 3: The Office of Financial Aid will communicate the committee's decision to the student via regular and/or e-mail.